 Students who interrupt their academic studies and return to resume classes are considered re-entry students.
 To plan a successful return, students will meet with the Success Coach and/or Campus President prior to returning to discuss a success strategy.
 Re-entry students who are re-admitted into the program, may be required to adhere to a Re-entry Success Plan and/or present the appeal to re-enter to a Re-Entry Committee.
 On a case-by-case basis, additional meetings could be required as a part of the reentry process.
-Re-entry students are the tuition rate that was in place when they withdrew from school, as well as withdraw fees, with the exception of documented medical leave and military duty.
+Students re-entering school within 180 calendar days are charged the tuition rate that was in place when they withdrew from school.
+Students re-entering school after 180 days will be charged the tuition that is in place when they re-enter.
+Exceptions to this policy include documentation of military duty.